Dominion Energy Community Story

 By the end of summer, StreamSweepers will have pulled out 10 to 15 tons of trash, including a few hundred tires, along the Upper Rappahannock.

 “I was like, ‘Wow!
 Okay, this is something I absolutely have to do,’” says Meerscheidt, who was hired to be the On-Water Manager for the organization.
 Since then she’s spent two months with a handful of other paid employees of StreamSweepers floating downriver in a canoe trying to spot cast-off tires, cans, and golf balls.
 She and the others don’t hesitate to get their hands dirty pulling or prying them

 out of the river bottom for hours on end each day.
 By the end of summer they will have pulled out 10 to 15 tons of trash, including a few hundred tires, along 20 to 40 miles of the Upper Rappahannock.

 By summer’s end, the river will be healthier and Meerscheidt says she too will be better off.
 The symbiotic improvement is no coincidence.
 Rather, it is the goal for which the program was designed.

-“The overriding mission is healing: healing people and healing nature, one river at a time,” said Michael Collins, executive director of the Center for Natural Capital which runs the program.
+“The overriding mission is healing: healing people and healing nature, one river at a time,” said Michael Collins, executive director of the American Climate Partners which runs the program.
 “Everybody that comes in touch with this seems to connect with it and it sort of creates their own passion within them.”